YottaDB/YDBDoc/ProgGuide/functions.rst

    CAT:35,CFE:0,CFS:0,CFT:0,CQS:0,CQT:0,CYS:0,CYT:0,BTD:13
    YDB>

 These are statistics associated with the DEFAULT region.
-Refer to `“ZSHOW Information Codes” <./commands.html#zshow-information-codes>`_ for information on the parameters.
+Refer to :ref:`zshow-info-codes` for information on the parameters.

 Example: